maryammagy/maryammagy.github.io/_pages/about.md

   - /about.html
 ---

-This is Mohsen Rakhshan's website.
-I am a computational neuroscientist and an electrical engineer!
+My name is Mohsen Rakhshan.
+I am a Ph.D. candidate in Cognitive and Computational Neuroscience at Dartmouth College, USA.
+I graduated from University of Notre Dame with a M.S. in Electrical Engineering focusing on Signals, Systems, and Control.
+I also graduated from Shiraz University with a B.S. in Electrical Engineering focusing on Systems and Control.
+I am passionate about Neural prosthetics, Brain-computer interface, Neural Engineering, and Hiking (and only sometimes Running).

 Education
 ======
-2017-      Computational and Cognitive Neuroscience, Dartmouth College, NH
+2017-&nbsp Computational and Cognitive Neuroscience, Dartmouth College, NH

 2015-2017  Systems and Control Engineering, Notre Dame, IN